-Diversity: Acknowledges all the wonderful ways in which humans differ, including race, color, and gender identity.
+- Diversity: Acknowledges all the ways in which humans differ, including race, color, and gender identity.

-Equity: Fair and just policies and practices help an organization avoid perpetuating historical or systemic inequality.
+- Equity: Fair and just policies and practices that help avoid perpetuating historical or systemic inequality.

-Inclusion: An inclusive business makes its employees and other stakeholders feel they belong and are valued contributors.
+- Inclusion: Practices that help employees and other stakeholders feel they belong and are valued contributors.

-Hybrid work helps to expand the recruitment footprint, which also supports a commitment to DEI.
+Hybrid work can help to expand the recruitment footprint, which also supports a commitment to diversity and inclusion.
 “You're now considering talent outside of your local city or region, which could mean recruiting from more diverse communities," says Miriam Lewis, chief inclusion officer for Principal®.

-Customers who see themselves and their concerns reflected in the products they buy become loyal to that business and brand, says Carlos Navarro, assistant vice president of customer experience for Principal.
+Customers who see themselves and their concerns reflected in the products they buy and services they use become loyal to brand, says Carlos Navarro, assistant vice president of customer experience for Principal.

 "If you want to compete in the marketplace, you have to be inclusive," he says.

 The Principal Hola Futuro campaign reflects that, helping to bring culturally relevant financial resources to the Hispanic community so that businesses can better nurture employees.
 It’s more than just a Spanish-language website; the campaign provides digital enrollment and financial education designed around the lives of its target audience.